Top 2024 Travel Guide

 A visit to Grazalema will take you about half a day, but it's also a good place to station yourself if you're touring the other "Pueblos Blancos".
-We stayed in the Hotel Fuerte Grazalema, which sits just across the valley and enjoys spectacular views of the town and its incredibly backdrop.
+We stayed in the Hotel Fuerte Grazalema, which sits just across the valley and enjoys spectacular views of the town and its incredible backdrop.

 But First...
 A Little History

 Grazalema shares its history with the other ancient Spanish villages in this area.
 It dates to prehistoric times but was occupied by the Romans, Moors and later taken over by the Christians.

 In the 8th century the area was inhabited by the Berber Moors (who mostly had blond hair and blue eyes), they named the town "Raisa lami Suli" or "town of the Banu al-Salim".
 It relied primarily on local agriculture (as it still does today) due to the surrounding fertile lands.

 In 1485, the Christians defeated the Arabs and moved in to control the village.
 At that time, textiles became more important (the wool came from the sheep that grazed locally in the valleys).
 Today, carpet and blanket making is still very popular and plays a major role in the local economy.
 A visit to the local blanket factory is a must-do while in Grazalema.